 It was noted that merciful, gracious, slow to anger, amply illustrates the vastness, and greatness of the mercy of God; removal of our sins, of His compassion, which included all created beings.
 According to the election of grace; chosen by God and redeemed by Christ, God forgives all transgressions, sins, and iniquities of every kind, to the repentant in heart.

-Many nations of the world are seeking to be the dominating factor; spreading their influence, seeking to deceive the masses and gain control.
-If one does not line up with their agenda; it is no longer a choice of mercy or wrath, but wrath!
+Many nations are seeking to be the dominating factor; spreading their influence, seeking to deceive the masses and gain control.
+If one does not line up with their agenda; it is no longer a choice of mercy or wrath, but wrath on their part!

 Scripture reveals: For this you know, that no whore monger, nor unclean person, nor covetous man, who is an idolater, has any inheritance in the kingdom of Christ and of God.
 Let no man deceive you with vain (empty) words: for because of these things comes the wrath of God upon the children (sons) of disobedience.
 Be not you therefore partakers with them (Ephesians 5:5-7).
 Have no fellowship with the unfruitful works of darkness, but rather reprove (expose) them (Ephesians 5:11).